 Frequently Asked Questions

-ProTox-II is a virtual toxicity lab enabled to academic and non-commercial users via a web server, for the prediction of multiple toxicological endpoints related with a chemical structure.
-ProTox-II contains computer-based models trained on real data ( in vitro or in vivo ) to predict the toxic potential of the existing and virtual compounds.
+ProTox 3.0 is a virtual toxicity lab enabled to academic and non-commercial users via a web server, for the prediction of multiple toxicological endpoints related with a chemical structure.
+ProTox 3.0 contains computer-based models trained on real data ( in vitro or in vivo ) to predict the toxic potential of the existing and virtual compounds.
 The acute toxicity class as well as different endpoints are calculated for an input compound based on chemical similarities to toxic compounds and trained machine learning models.
-ProTox-II envisage itself as a freely-available complete computational platform for in silico toxicity prediction for toxicologist, regulatory agencies, computational chemist and medicinal chemist.
+ProTox 3.0 envisage itself as a freely-available complete computational platform for in silico toxicity prediction for toxicologist, regulatory agencies, computational chemist and medicinal chemist.

-ProTox-II is a free web service and the user can create a toxicity prediction for an input compound within a few minutes.
+ProTox 3.0 is a free web service and the user can create a toxicity prediction for an input compound within a few minutes.
 Computational toxicity predictions can help to reduce the amount of animal experiments and save animal lives.
-ProTox-II incorporates molecular similarity and machine-learning models for various toxicity endpoints.
-A novelty of the ProTox-II webserver is that the prediction scheme is classified into different levels of toxicity such as oral toxicity (acute rodent toxicity), organ toxicity (hepatotoxicity), toxicological endpoints (such as mutagenicity, carcinotoxicity, cytotoxicity and immunotoxicity (B cell growth inhibition)), toxicological pathways (AOPs) and toxicity targets (Novartis off-targets) thereby providing insights into the possible molecular mechanism behind such toxic response.
+ProTox 3.0 incorporates molecular similarity and machine-learning models for various toxicity endpoints.
+A novelty of the ProTox webserver is that the prediction scheme is classified into different levels of toxicity such as oral toxicity (acute rodent toxicity), organ toxicity (hepatotoxicity), toxicological endpoints (such as mutagenicity, carcinotoxicity, cytotoxicity and immunotoxicity (B cell growth inhibition)), molecular initiating events (MOE) toxicological pathways (AOPs) and toxicity targets (Novartis off-targets) thereby providing insights into the possible molecular mechanism behind such toxic response.

 Predict compound toxicity